LinuxForHealth/FHIR/docs/FHIRServerUsersGuide.md

 * Added section on upgrading from one version to the next

 ###	Release 2.1
-IBM FHIR® Server version 2.1 was developed under the Watson Health development organization.
+IBM FHIR Server version 2.1 was developed under the Watson Health development organization.

 ###	Release 1.2
 *	Added information about the update/create feature.